 Profile and Structure

-One of the School’s top priorities is to work even more closely with Groningen.
-To this end, a new Memorandum of Understanding was concluded between the University of Oldenburg and the University of Groningen in July 2019, which specifically mentions research as an additional aim of the cooperation in addition to teaching.
-A notable example of this is the Cross Border Institute for Healthcare and Prevention (CBI).
+An important goal of the faculty is to intensify the cooperation with Groningen.
+For this purpose, a new Memorandum of Understanding was concluded between the University of Oldenburg and the Rijksuniversiteit Groningen in July 2019, which, in addition to teaching, also mentions research as a further cooperation goal.
+An outstanding example of this is the Cross Border Institute for Healthcare and Prevention (CBI).
 In addition to joint cross-border medical training, medical care in the border region is also to be more closely linked in the future.